 Derby DE1 2FS

 You do not need to return the paper form if you have already responded using the other options

-If you add any new people, they will also need to complete a registration application.
-They can do this at GOV.UK - Register to vote.
+If you add any new people, they will also need to register to vote.
 We will send each person an Invitation to Register (ITR) form if they do not apply online.